You are hereHome ›

 Various forms of governance have existed in this area since settlement began in the late 1800's.
 The Past provides history on the changes, including a brief view of life in pioneer days.
 The Present shows where the County is at today and The Future shows how partnering with various agencies will keep the County vibrant and continue to be a place where our Communities will prosper.

-Council approved a mission statement on June 16, 2009 to keep focused on what they believe is best for the County.
+Council approved a strategic plan on October 4, 2016 to keep focused on what they believe is best for the County.

 - About Us